Mercedes-Benz S400 hybrid vehicles are notorious for having hybrid issues that lead to no start condition.

 - Power Steering Malfunction - Check user's manual

-In addition, the red power steering light may come on.
+Also, the red power steering light may come on.

 If you get this warning, the steering wheel will be difficult to turn because the electric power steering motor is not assisting.